 You could face some legal and financial complications if your lawyer does speak out against your settlement in court.
 The first is that the lawyer could be forced to continue working with you.
 That can potentially cost you more money.
 If the judge will not accept the settlement, then you might have to modify the terms to something less favorable to yourself and the other parties.

 Avoiding This Situation

-The way to avoid this situation is through communication.
+The best way to avoid this situation is through communication.
 You need to communicate regularly with your attorney about everything that is going on.
 If you and another party are starting to develop a settlement agreement independently, then let your lawyer know right away.
 Good communication can allow you to avoid a number of pitfalls during any legal proceedings.